Virginia General Assembly abandons Commanders stadium bill

 Maryland has been unwilling to commit public money to a stadium development, while both Virginia and the District of Columbia have been interested in luring the team away.

-But the District also appears to be off the table for now after a majority of the city council on Thursday ruled out using the old RFK Stadium site to house the Commanders.
-Councilmember Charles Allen said D.C. government “unequivocally” won’t support using that land for a new football stadium, which would appear to sideline a popular choice for owner Snyder and the organization.
+But the District also appears to be off the table for now after a majority of the D.C.
+Council on Thursday ruled out using the site of the old RFK Stadium to house the Commanders.
+Councilmember Charles Allen said the D.C. government ”unequivocally” won’t support using that land for a new football stadium, which would appear to sideline a popular choice for Snyder and the organization.
+The stadium was the team’s longtime home but is no longer functional.

 Phil Mendelson, chairman of the D.C.
-City Council, who was not one of the seven members who sent a letter to Congresswoman Eleanor Holmes Norton ruling out the RFK site for a new stadium, said it does not represent a final decision.
+Council, who was not one of the seven members who sent a letter to Congresswoman Eleanor Holmes Norton ruling out the RFK site, said it does not represent a final decision.
 But Mendelson told The Associated Press on Thursday that the majority of members opposing using that land for a stadium takes it out of consideration for now.

-In Maryland, Gov. Larry Hogan and lawmakers support developing the area around FedEx Field but not paying for a new stadium in Maryland.
+In Maryland, Gov. Larry Hogan and lawmakers support developing the area around FedEx Field but not paying for a new stadium.
 Hogan signed a measure in April that would make up to $400 million in bonds available for development around the stadium in the suburbs of the nation’s capital, whether the team stays or not.

-Knight, the powerful chairman of the Virginia House Appropriations Committee, seemed to maintain a degree of skepticism about the project all year, despite carrying his chamber’s version of the bill.
+Knight, the powerful chairman of the Virginia House Appropriations Committee, seemed to maintain a degree of skepticism about a Virginia stadium project all year, despite carrying his chamber’s version of the bill.

 Associated Press writer Brian Witte contributed to this report.